 Solo highlights for Maya include appearances with the Los Angeles Philharmonic, New York Philharmonic, Philharmonia and Royal Scottish National orchestras, and she has appeared in numerous renowned music festivals, including the BBC Proms, Aldeburgh, Bath, Chichester and Edinburgh festivals, and the International Musicians Seminar in Prussia Cove.

-A committed chamber musician, Maya has been a member of Mobius Ensemble since 2004, and she has also collaborated with artists such as the Vellinger Quartet, Steven Isserlis and Gil Shaham.
-Her recordings as part of Vikram Seth’s ‘An Equal Music’ CD compilation are regularly broadcast by the BBC and Classic FM.
+A sought-after chamber musician, Maya was a member of the award-winning Mobius Ensemble, and she has collaborated with artists such as the Vellinger Quartet, Boris Giltburg, Brett Dean and Karen Cargill.
+Much of her work is regularly broadcast by the BBC and Classic FM.

 Maya served as Leader of the Philharmonia Orchestra from 1994 to 2012, leading for conductors such as Sir Andrew Davis, Christoph von Dohnanyi, Gustavo Dudamel, Sir Charles Mackerras, Lorin Maazel, Riccardo Muti, Andris Nelsons, Gennady Rozhdestvensky, Esa-Pekka Salonen, Kurt Sanderling and Sir Andras Schiff.
 She has been regularly invited as concertmaster by many of the major UK orchestras, such as the BBC Symphony, Royal Philharmonic, City of Birmingham Symphony and the John Wilson Orchestra.